 Kindergarten Through 6th Grade Curriculum

 At Bellevue-Santa Fe Charter School we always strive to educate far beyond minimum standards and pride ourselves in educating our students in unique and broad-reaching ways.
-Our school curriculum is informed by the Common Core Standards and based around thematic instruction, which is evident throughout the grades at Bellevue-Santa Fe.
+Our school curriculum is informed by the Common Core Standards and based around thematic instruction with age-appropriate projects, which is evident throughout the grades at Bellevue-Santa Fe.
+Students at Bellevue create and learn in a highly-academic, social environment that requires attention to self-regulation.
 From literature group selections to math activities and social studies simulations, class activities are often linked into a chosen theme.
 Academic standards are woven into the themes with cross-curricular awareness.

 In an effort to prepare young people for their full day of school in first grade and beyond, we offer a graduated Kindergarten schedule.
-In the fall, students attend from 8:30am –12:00pm.
-Following Winter Break, students are dismissed at 1:30pm.
+Currently, in the fall students attend from 8:30am –12:00pm.
+Following Winter Break, students are dismissed at 2:00 pm.
 After Spring Break, Kindergarteners participate in the full day, which ends at 3:00pm.

 The main focus of First Grade is to build on the foundation of reading, writing, and math skills.
 There is a huge amount of growth that takes place in the first grade year, both academically and socially.
 First graders spend a lot of time practicing their academic skills, analytical abilities, communication, and body awareness while gaining independence!